Zweitina

 Zweitina or Zuwaytinah (زُويتينة / ALA-LC: Zūwaytīnah) is a small Greek Orthodox Christian village located in Western Syria close to the Lebanese borders and administratively belonging to the Homs Governorate.
 Its location in the midst of a coniferous mountain makes it a popular and favored summer destination.
 Its altitude ranges between 400 and 450 meters.
 It is situated in the area known as Wadi al-Nasara ('valley of the Christians').
 Nearby localities include Marmarita to the north, al-Huwash to the east, al-Huwash to the east, al-Husn to the southeast, al-Zarah to the south, Naarah and Tell Hawsh to the southwest, al-Mitras to the west and al-Bariqiyah to the northwest.

-Zweitina is perhaps most famous for its al-Fawwar spring (نبع الفوار), which is named so because it flows sporadically; this spring was called Sabte during the reign of the Roman emperor Titus in Syria.
+The al-Fawwar spring (نبع الفوار), named so because it flows sporadically, lies within the village.
+The spring was called Sabte during the reign of the Roman emperor Titus in Syria.
 The village is also very close to the Krac des Chevaliers, or Qal'at al-Ḥiṣn.
 According to the Syria Central Bureau of Statistics (CNS), Zweitina had a population of 697 in the 2004 census.
 Its inhabitants are predominantly Christians.
 The village has a Greek Orthodox Church and a Greek Catholic Church.